sheffthechef/a3core-development/README.md

-# A03 Core Web Resurces Source
+# Core website for Samsung Galaxy A03 Core development group